A practical guide to Zendesk self service in 2026

 -

 Knowledge Base (Zendesk Guide): This is your home base for all helpful articles, how-to guides, and FAQs.
-It’s the first place both customers and agents look for answers.
+It’s a mature, reliable place for both customers and agents to find answers.

 -